faassen/secretweblog_zola/content/posts/grok-or-what-i-did-on-my-holiday.md

 tags = ["grok", "sprint"]
 +++

-# Grok: or what I did on my holiday

 I will use this blog entry to talk talk a bit about my holiday in Germany a few weeks ago.
 I went to a mini sprint at [Gocept](http://www.gocept.com), in Halle.
 I had a great time! (yes, I